How CSR initiatives can boost employee wellness and engagement?

 Sometimes the most straightforward solutions are right in front of us.
 If your company hasn’t had any particular CSR initiative that employees can participate in, or you are unsure if the current CSR opportunities are enough, then sending a quick survey may reveal unexpected information and ideas you can draw upon in the future.

-Communicate externally and well as internally
+Communicate externally as well as internally

 - Payroll donation